stdm/stdm.github.io/_posts/2018-02-12-Lesenswert.md

 comments: true
 ---

-Again, a collection of links.
+Again, a (regularly updated) collection of links.
 This time to valuable reads from non-technical newspapers: opinion pieces though, but thought-provoking.
 In German (thus the title).

 * [Fatale Fehler](https://www.brandeins.de/magazine/brand-eins-wirtschaftsmagazin/2018/service/fatale-fehler) by Peter Laudenbach, Brandeins 07/2018.